Previous activities

 Norway

-Application deadline: NORLA's Translators hotel spring 2019
+Application deadline: NORLA's Translators hotel autumn 2019

 Please note that the offer is only available for translators who translate directly from Norwegian.